dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

     "ghost"
 }
 ```

+## UPDATES part 43: Phase 3e: Requeing and resurrecting ghost threads and verifying bucketization

+### Introduction

+### Validation testing

+#### Validation of multi-threaded resurrection module2f with ghost threads

+#### Validation of multi-threaded resurrection module2f with ghost threasd and HYBRID futures crashes

+#### Validation of multi-threaded resurrection module2f with ghost threads, HYBRID crashes and install_success with 50 nodes

 ## UPDATES part 42: Phase 3d: Requeing and resurrecting the HYBRID futures crashed threads, install_success, and ghosts and bucketization testing